erickjtorres/dart_vm_client/dart_vm_client/dart_vm_service/README.md

 # Dart VM Service

-A tool for controlling and testing Flutter applications via VM Service protocol, with gRPC support.
+A CLI tool for interacting with the Dart VM Service API, allowing for debugging and introspection of Dart applications.

 ## Features

-- Connect to a running Flutter application via VM service
+- Connect to a running Dart/Flutter application via VM service protocol
 - Enable debug painting, performance overlay, and repaint rainbow
 - Interact with widgets (tap, enter text)
 - Get a list of widgets on the current screen